 To maintain a stable operating ecommerce business, you have to keep track of inventory.
 Without tools that help you manage and analyze inventory, you’re risking losing customers due to out-of-stock issues and wasting money on dead stock storage.
 These are just a few problems that inventory reports can solve.

 If you run a store powered by Shopify, some inventory tracking capabilities are already included, but they don’t give you much flexibility.
 For better Shopify reporting, you can use a tool like Mipler reports that will give you insights into different aspects of inventory management.

 Before we dive into the different types of Shopify inventory reports you can create, let’s see how exactly you will benefit from them.

 Regularly created inventory reports help you achieve the following:

-Inventory data will visualize in numbers how many different products are selling fast and how many are moving slow, risking to overburden you with dead stock expenses.
+Inventory data will visualize in numbers how many different products are selling fast and how many are moving slow, risking overburdening you with dead stock expenses.

 30% of consumers claim that out-of-stock events hurt their shopping experience, and the same percentage tends to switch stores in case of a stock shortage.
 With this being one of the biggest ecommerce challenges, inventory movement and low-stock reports will help you overcome it.